saied83/product-cart/readme.md

-### Can not able to complete this project because I was seen this on 20 December.
-I can only able to design the page with in 3 hours.
-As the deadline is today.
+###I had limited time to work on this project, as I first came across it on December 20th around 5:00 PM.
+With only 3 hours left until the deadline, I could only design the page using HTML and JavaScript.
+Today, I added JavaScript functionality to the project (HTML version).
+Please use a live server for previewing it.

+###I hope my submission will be considered for evaluation.
-Now I am working on this project again from 21 December Morning.
+Now, I will begin working on the React version of this project.

 # Product Detail Page